Chart Color Schemes

 Employment conditions in Melrose Park rank among the top 10% of areas assessed nationally

-Manufacturing has a limited presence with 4.3% employment compared to the regional average of 7.0%.
-The area hosts more jobs than residents, with a ratio of 1.4 workers per resident, acting as an employment hub attracting workers from nearby areas.
-Between September 2024 and September 2025, employment levels increased by 3.6%, while the labour force grew by the same percentage, keeping the unemployment rate relatively stable at 2.1%.
-In contrast, Greater Adelaide experienced employment growth of 3.0% and labour force growth of 2.9%, with a slight drop in unemployment to 3.8%.
-State-level data from 25-Nov-25 shows that South Australian employment grew by 1.19% year-on-year, adding 10,710 jobs, with the state's unemployment rate at 4.0%.
-This compares favourably to the national unemployment rate of 4.3%, with SA's employment growth outpacing the national average of 0.14%.
-Jobs and Skills Australia's national employment forecasts from May-25 project an expansion of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Melrose Park's employment mix suggests local employment should increase by 6.9% over five years and 14.3% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Manufacturing had limited presence with 4.3% employment compared to the regional average of 7.0%.
+There were 1.4 workers per resident as at the Census, indicating that Melrose Park functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
+Between September 2024 and September 2025, employment levels increased by 3.6% and labour force grew by 3.7%, keeping the unemployment rate relatively stable.
+In contrast, Greater Adelaide experienced employment growth of 3.0% and labour force growth of 2.9%, with a slight drop in unemployment rate of 0.1 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that over five years, national employment is forecast to expand by 6.6%, and over ten years by 13.7%.
+Applying these projections to Melrose Park's employment mix suggests local employment should increase by 6.9% over five years and 14.3% over ten years, though these are simple weighting extrapolations for illustrative purposes only and do not account for localized population projections.

 Frequently Asked Questions - Employment